 Meru National Park is considered a Camper’s paradise.
 The beautiful landscape and animal life here is unsurpassed.
 There are several good campsites within the Park.

-Caving - There are several caves at Mount Elgon which are all explorable.
-They are called Kitum, Makingeni, Chepnyalil and Ngwarisha.
-The longest cave is Kitum and extends for 200 m (656 feet) into the side of Mount Elgon.
+Caving - There are several caves at Mount Elgon which can be explored, such as Kitum, Makingeni, Chepnyalil and Ngwarisha.
+The longest cave is Kitum and extends for 200 meters (656 feet) into the side of Mount Elgon.

 Water Sports - There are many top class hotels and resorts along the beaches near Malindi.
 They all offer many water sports including windsurfing, kite surfing, kayaking, sailing, jet skiing, banana boat rides and parasailing.
 The waters are clear, generally calm, and warm.